Cerebral palsy affects more than 20,000 people Australia-wide.

 Cerebral palsy is a permanent condition that does not get worse over time.
 Early intervention and treatment can reduce the severity of the effects of the disability.

 Cerebral palsy affects people in a variety of ways, mainly impacting their body movement, posture, muscle control and coordination, muscle tone, reflexes and balance.
-A person with cerebral palsy may also have visual, learning, hearing, speech, epilepsy and intellectual impairments.
+A person with cerebral palsy may also have visual, learning, hearing, speech, epilepsy and intellectual disabilities.

 Causes of cerebral palsy